rwhaling/dinosaur/README.md

  * Refined API, study existing Go and Rust models
  * Integrate with other web servers
  * Stress-testing and tuning uWSGI
+ * Tests

 ## project status
-No, seriously, this isn't an elaborate troll.
+No, seriously, this isn't an elaborate joke.
 I did this because I love old-school UNIX systems coding, and I did this because I love Scala and am super-stoked about Scala Native.
-I've also been thinking a lot about "vanilla" Scala style, and ergonomics for an approachable web micro-framework, all of which inform the design of this project.
+I've also been thinking a lot about what constitutes "vanilla" Scala style, and about ergonomics for an approachable web micro-framework, all of which inform the design of this project.

 That said, Scala Native is a *very* young project, and this is really purely speculative, research-quality, pre-release code for now.
 That said, I'd welcome outside contributions, issues, questions or comments.